jagregory/atom-pandoc-preview/README.md

 ## Limitations

   * It's dumb at the moment.
 Very dumb.
 By default, it assumes your file is Markdown and outputs HTML5.
 That's it.
-  * The window doesn't refresh, and you can't preview without saving.
   * The styles are quite ugly.
   * Full page output, including custom stylesheets, will screw with Atom quite significantly.